 Expedition cruise groups are smaller and more intimate.
 You’ll be with an expert guide, and you’ll come back having had some incredible experiences making memories that last a lifetime!

 A mega cruise ship is one of the most popular types of cruise.
 These ships can typically accommodate 5000+ guests.
 These are the types of ships – and vacations – which will generally spring to mind when you hear the word ‘cruise’ – except they are the biggest of these typical cruise ships.
-They are ocean liners, usually 300+ metres long weighing hundreds of thousands of tonnes!
-Some of the biggest mega cruise ships are:
+They are ocean liners, usually 300+ metres long, weighing hundreds of thousands of tonnes!
+Currently, Icon of the Seas is the biggest cruise ship in the world, and some of the other biggest mega cruise ships are:

 - Symphony of the Seas (Royal Caribbean)